MinoumimiSenpai/-MHWilds-MDF-Patcher-TU4-/README.md

 -> MHWs_Patcher.exe

 • Use

 Run the .Bat Script file
  - It will Update All Mdf Hex Codes in Current And Sub Folders

-• Tip:
+• Tip

  - Make Sure All Mods .Zip/.Rar are extracted First

-• Tip:
+• Tip

  * Won't Work with .Paks Unless You Also Extract Them